zmh-program/chatnio/README_zh-CN.md

     pnpm build

     cd ..
-    go build -o chatnio
+    go build -o chatboom

-    nohup ./chatnio > output.log & # using nohup to run in background
+    nohup ./chatboom > output.log & # using nohup to run in background
     ```

 ## ❓ 常见问题 Q&A